Illustration of viral STI

 Perhaps the most important takeaway comparing STIs and yeast infections is that it’s nearly impossible to accurately assess your symptoms through observation alone.
 Many STIs are asymptomatic, and the risks posed by deferring treatment outweigh the ease of getting tested.

 With Everlywell, testing for STIs is even easier.
-Our convenient and discreet at-home STD test checks for 6 of the most common infections, so you can feel secure in your status and test as regularly as you need to.
+Our convenient and discreet at-home STD test for women and STD home test for men check for 6 of the most common infections, so you can feel secure in your status and test as regularly as you need to.

 Yeast Infection After Sex: Causes, Treatment & Prevention